Extend the Life of Your Floors: Maintenance & Care for Lasting Performance

 Specialty coating options:

-Regular professional inspections identify deterioration early, preventing costly damage.
+Regular professional inspections by flooring installation contractors identify deterioration early, preventing costly damage.
 Environmental control through temperature and humidity regulation extends coating longevity.
 These specialized maintenance strategies ensure optimal performance and appearance across varied flooring systems.

 Foot and wheeled traffic transport dirt, moisture, and debris directly into facilities, with up to 80% of soil entering through shoe soles at entranceways.
 Public building studies confirm that over 70% of internal dirt and moisture come from entrances, making effective entrance barriers critical for floor protection.